tripzilch/tripzilch.github.io/articles/rotating.md

 * It's not a good idea to modulate the frequency of a rotating function with an oscillator.
 At least, I can't get it to look right.
 This is okay, because modulating the phase is kind of like modulating the frequency.
 * You can modulate the *phase* and the *amplitude* of both rotating functions to your heart's content.
 All the numbers and possibilities give great-looking shapes.

 ## Wow!
-Can you use this method to generate an infinitude of cool shapes?
+Can you use this method to randomly generate an infinitude of cool looking shapes?

 You can see the results in my Instagram posts [harmonic chains 1](https://www.instagram.com/p/B3SJjjvIDHs/) and [harmonic chains 2](https://www.instagram.com/p/B3aaiErJ41k/).
 Without selection, you're also going to get a whole load of swastikas!

 I have also used these techniques to build the shapes for [Procedural scribbles on sinusoids part I](https://www.instagram.com/p/B2kASTroQxU/) and [part II](https://www.instagram.com/p/B3ADG-FIsyv/), [Squid Yoga](https://www.instagram.com/p/B14gJRTIw6-/) and [Curly 9000](https://www.instagram.com/p/B2ByL8koZi1/).

+## If you have read this far

+You might find it interesting that in my interactive examples, besides the variable `s`, which traces around the figure, there is also another variable called `t` which counts the time in seconds.
+You could use this in, say, oscillator functions and get moving shapes.
+Just saying you might want to go back and check that out ...